AlbionaHoti/zkfest-voting/README.md

 2. Execute a series of test votes with different `gasPerPubdata` and `gasLimit` settings.
 3. Log the results of each transaction, including gas usage and any errors encountered.

-This deployment script serves as a practical example of how to interact with zkSync Era, showcasing the impact of different gas settings on transaction execution and costs.
+This deployment script serves as a practical example of how to interact with ZKsync\ Era, showcasing the impact of different gas settings on transaction execution and costs.

 ## Understanding Pubdata Costs

-(Note: This section will be expanded in a separate file to provide a deeper explanation of pubdata costs on zkSync Era.)
+(Note: This section will be expanded in a separate file to provide a deeper explanation of pubdata costs on ZKsync Era.)

-The `gasPerPubdata` parameter in zkSync Era transactions allows developers to specify how much they're willing to pay for each byte of published data.
-This is a unique feature of zkSync that helps in fine-tuning transaction costs, especially for operations that require significant data to be published on-chain.
+The `gasPerPubdata` parameter in ZKsync Era transactions allows developers to specify how much they're willing to pay for each byte of published data.
+This is a unique feature of ZKsync that helps in fine-tuning transaction costs, especially for operations that require significant data to be published on-chain.

 By experimenting with different `gasPerPubdata` values in the deployment script, you can observe how it affects transaction success and overall gas costs in various scenarios.